rngpinto/google-stock-analysis/README.md

 # Purpose of this study:

+To predict next month close price of the stock based on the previous month Open Price and Volume;

 To analyze data using Python, covering the following topics:
 - descriptive statistics;
 - models analysis such as multiple linear regression and polynomial regression;